Annonaceae: Food

 The large, edible, pulpy fruits of some members, typically called anona by Spanish- and Portuguese-speaking people of the family's Neotropical range, include species of Annona: custard apple (A. reticulata), cherimoya (A. cherimola), soursop/guanábana/graviola (A. muricata), sweetsop (A. squamosa), ilama (A. macroprophyllata), soncoya (A. purpurea), atemoya (a cross between A. cherimola and A. squamosa); and biriba (A. mucosa).
 The names of many of those fruits are sometimes used interchangeably.

-Consumption of the neotropical annonaceous plant Annona muricata (soursop, graviola, guanabana) has been strongly associated as a causal agent in "atypical Parkinsonism".
-The causative agent, annonacin, is present in the seeds and leaves of many of the Annonaceae, though not in any significant quantity in the fruit flesh.
-It is thought to be responsible for up to 70% of Parkinsonian conditions in Guadeloupe.
-Exposure is typically through traditional food and natural medicines.

 The American pawpaw (Asimina triloba) has an Eastern United States distribution and has been investigated as a commercial agricultural crop.

 Flower petals from sacred earflower (Cymbopetalum penduliflorum) and from related species C. costaricense were traditionally used to flavor chocolate before the arrival of cinnamon and the other Old World spices.
 The dried petals are still used to flavor atoles, pinoles, and coffee.

+Toxicity

+Consumption of the neotropical annonaceous plant Annona muricata (soursop, graviola, guanabana) has been strongly associated as a causal agent in "atypical Parkinsonism".
+The causative agents are acetogenins, especially the most abundant annonacin, found in all parts of the plant.
+It is thought to be responsible for up to 70% of Parkinsonian conditions in Guadeloupe.
+Exposure is typically through consumption of the fruits or its juice, traditional food and natural medicines.

+The acetogenins, present in significative amounts in Annonaceae, cause atypical Parkinsonism by cumulatively inhibiting NADH dehydrogenase and disrupting mitochondrial function.
+Because of the cumulative effect, consumption of one fruit, or its juice, everyday for a year has the same effect as the consumption of one fruit every ten days for ten years.
+Annona muricata, Annona squamata, Annona reticulata, and Asimina triloba were shown to have toxic levels of acetogenins.

+Asimina triloba's toxicity has been studied for use as a pesticide, an insecticide, and for cancer treatment.
+The unripe fruits were the parts that yield the highest levels of toxins.